A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Sequential Global Localization

-We also notice that there exist other frameworks that can achieve sequential-metric global localization.
+We also notice that there exist other frameworks that can achieve sequential metric global localization.
 Multiple hypotheses tracking (MHT)~\cite{thrun2002probabilistic} is a possible solution to the global localization problem.
 An improved MHT framework is proposed in~\cite{gao2019novel}, and authors design a new structural unit encoding scheme to weight hypotheses.
 Hendrikx \textit{et al.}~\cite{hendrikx2022local} propose to build a hypotheses tree for indoor global localization.
 A global feature map is required for this method and explicit data associations are used to check the hypotheses.
-Wang \emph{et~al.}~\cite{wang2019glfp} provide a factor graph-based global localization from a floor plan map (GLFP).
+Wang \emph{et~al.}~\cite{wang2019glfp} present a factor graph-based global localization from a floor plan map (GLFP).
 GLFP integrates odometry information and landmark matching into a factor graph when the robot travels.
-Compared to the filtering family (MCL and MHT), GLFP handles a batch of information for global pose estimation, which is similar with SeqSLAM in Section~\ref{sec:seqMatch}.
-The landmark matching actually provides global position information for factor graph optimization.
+Compared to the filtering family (MCL and MHT), GLFP handles a batch of information for global pose estimation, which is similar to SeqSLAM in Section~\ref{sec:seqMatch}.
+The landmark matching in~\cite{wang2019glfp} provides global position information for factor graph optimization.
 In the works of Wilbers \textit{et al.}~\cite{wilbers2019approximating}, researchers employ graph-based sliding window approaches to fuse outdoor landmark matching and odometry information.
+Some other sensor information could also provide global positions for mobile robots.
 Merfels and Stachniss \textit{et al.}~\cite{merfels2016pose} fuse global poses from GNSS and odometry information to achieve self-localization for autonomous driving.
 Lastly, in this subsection, the evaluation typically contains metric pose estimation on the map, e.g., using Root Mean Square Error (RMSE), which differs from approaches in Section~\ref{sec:seqMatch}.